blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 console.log("list of VCs:", vcs);
 ```

-More detailed use of `SSISnapAPI` methods can be found [here](plugins/ssi-snap-connector).
+More detailed documentation of `SSISnapConnector` can be found **[here](plugins/ssi-snap-connector)**.

 ### Working with VCs

 It is up to the dApp to issue VCs and/or request VPs/VCs and verify their validity (scheme, subject, controller, content, etc.).
 We recommend using [Veramo Framework](https://veramo.io/).
+For implementation references take a look at our [dApp](https://github.com/blockchain-lab-um/course-dapp) and [backend](https://github.com/blockchain-lab-um/course-backend) code.